linode/docs/docs/guides/development/javascript/javascript-events-tutorial/index.md

 Event handlers can be either separately defined functions or anonymous functions declared as part of the event listener declaration.
 In the [Creating Event Handlers](/docs/guides/javascript-events-tutorial/#creating-event-handlers) section further on, you can see both of these approaches in action.

 {{< note >}}
 Even handlers that are defined separately cannot have custom arguments passed to them.
-They only receive an `event` object, which has a specific set of values depending on the kind of event.
+They only receive an event object, which has a specific set of values depending on the kind of event.

 To pass custom arguments, you need to use an anonymous function to call the predefined function.
 An example of this is also shown in the section below on crating event handlers.
 {{< /note >}}

 ### Inline Event Handlers

-You may have seen the event listener properties used directly in HTML, like this:
+You may have seen inline event handler properties like the one below, which creates a listener and assigns a handler directly in the HTML:

     <div onlick='displayMessage("Div clicked!")'>
       Click me!
     </div>

-These can be convenient for one-off event handling, but they are actually not recommended any longer.
+These can be convenient for one-off event handling, but this approach is actually not recommended any longer.
 There are a few reasons for this:

 - They make HTML markup more difficult to read
 - They spread out your event-related code, making it more difficult to maintain
 - They leave some JavaScript code in the HTML body, making things even more difficult to maintain

-Thus, this guide also does not use them and recommend you against them.
+Thus, this guide does not use these properties and recommends against using them generally.
 They may work in the short term, but they can become out of hand and nearly unmanageable as projects scale.

 ## How to Use JavaScript Events

 Now you can start seeing how those two fundamental parts of events — listeners and handlers — combine to work with actual events in JavaScript.
 The next few sections walk you through working with events for [the example page](example-page.html) linked at the beginning of this guide.

+Just open up that page in your web browser, and open up your browser's JavaScript console on it.
+You can enter the example code given throughout the rest of this guide in that console.

-Most of these examples use a `displayMessage` function, which is already defined in the code for the example page.
+Several of the upcoming examples use a `displayMessage` function, which is already defined in the code for the example page.
 For reference, here is the code for that function:

 {{< file "example-page.html" js >}}
 // [...]